Irvinehimself/Irvines-Firejail-Extras/README.md

 #### FjTools-GuessMissingEtcs
 Much like *FjTools-GuessMissingLibs*, it attempts to find all the files in `/etc` owned by an applications dependencies.
 This list can then be drastically cropped to the bare necessities needed to run the application.
 It also creates a list of files in `/etc` which are not owned by any package.
 This includes things like: *hostname and machine-id*, which may, or may not be needed for certain functionality.
 (See the inline notes for `private-etc` in `firfox.local`.)

-## Example Usage: Creating Firefox private-lib
+## Example Usage -- Creating Firefox private-lib
 *Note*: In what follows it will help to have a basic understanding of [bisection](https://en.wikipedia.org/wiki/Bisection_method)

 *Step 1:*